kuhmil/runway_technical/README.md

 docker run -d --name runway_technical -p 80:80 runway_image
 ```

-To get the csv file that is continuously updated you can extract it by:
+To get the csv file that is continuously updated, you can extract it by:

 ```
 sudo docker container ls